Towards Precise Channel Knowledge Map: Exploiting Environmental Information from 2D Visuals to 3D Point Clouds: Challenges and Opportunities

 \subsection{Effective Integration of Physics and AI Models}

-Integrating physics-based models with AI provides a powerful method to enhance CKM prediction accuracy.
-Beyond the discussed framework, this integration can be further advanced by embedding physical mechanisms directly into learning models, for example through physics-inspired feature extraction, propagation-model-based loss functions, or network architectures constrained by physical laws \cite{zhang2024physics}.
-In addition, neural scene representation methods such as NeRF and Gaussian splatting offer promising potentials for incorporating physics models to 3D environments, enabling more expressive and accurate CKM construction in complex scenarios.
+Integrating physics-based models with AI provides a powerful way to balance prediction accuracy, interpretability, and runtime efficiency in CKM deployment.
+Beyond the discussed framework, this integration can be advanced by embedding physical mechanisms directly into learning models, for example through physics-inspired feature extraction, propagation-model-based loss functions, or network architectures constrained by physical laws~\cite{zhang2024physics}.
+In addition, neural scene representation methods such as NeRF and Gaussian splatting offer promising potential for more expressive and efficient CKM inference.